 The Masaryk Institute for Advanced Studies is a unit of the Czech Technical University in Prague that specializes in MBAs, MSc in Management of Industrial Companies, and MSc in Human Resources Management.
 English, Czech.

 University of Economics, Prague.
 Website for the Czech Republic’s business and economics university.
 Primarily Czech, but over half the information is also available in English.

-Czech Academy of Sciences Archive has a beautiful new website in Czech and a thorough but outdated website (last updated 2003) in English.
+Czech Academy of Sciences Archive has a beautiful website in Czech and a thorough website in English.